 Pokémon: While not entirely the fault of the game itself, moreso that of the player, but there's nothing quite as satisfying as roasting a Lv.
 2 Caterpie with a Lv.
 100 Charizard with max Special Attack, using the strongest Fire-type attack in the game... and scoring a critical hit.
 It's even worse when you use Psychic with a Lv.
 100, max-Special-Attack Mewtwo against a Lv.
 2 Weedle... and still get a critical hit.
 At that point, it's not out of the question for a player to experience a momentary A God Am I feeling.

-Given the structure of its evolution line, it's possible to produce a Level 1 Scizor (4x damage from Fire) specifically for link battles.
+Kill It with Fire taken to the extreme: Given the structure of its evolution line, it's possible to produce a Level 1 Scizor (4x damage from Fire) specifically for link battles.
 You also get the same effect from breeding out a Level 1 Paras - which also has much lower defensive stats and has an ability which can increase its vulnerability to fire.
 Toasty!

 It gets better.
 As of Pokémon Ranger: Guardian Signs, Heatran can use the more powerful Eruption.
 Meaning that at full health under sun, with +6 Sp Atk and boosts from Flash Fire, Helping Hand, a Cherrim's Flower Gift and a critical hit, with the target Paras at -6 Sp Def, Heatran can deal over 10 million points of damage.

-In the current generation of pokemon, the maximum possible amount of damage dealt in one turn by single pokemon is believed to be this: A Shuckle with 614 attack stat from Power Split, two Helping Hands, two Flower Gifts, skill-swapped Huge Power ability, at +6 Atk, with x2 boost from Metronome item, using Me First boosted Rollout after a Defence Curl, with Same-Type-Attack-Bonus, on a 4x Super-Effective Critical-Hit, against any pokemon with a defense stat of 1 and 4x weakness to Rock.
+The maximum possible amount of damage dealt in one turn by single pokemon is believed to be this: A Shuckle with 614 attack stat from Power Split, two Helping Hands, two Flower Gifts, skill-swapped Huge Power ability, at +6 Atk, with x2 boost from Metronome item, using Me First boosted Rollout after a Defence Curl, with Same-Type-Attack-Bonus, on a 4x Super-Effective Critical-Hit, against any pokemon with a defense stat of 1 and 4x weakness to Rock.
 According to this damage calculation formula, the damage dealt on the 5th turn (when Rollout and Metronome reach their maximum power) is 721,898,952.
 Over seven hundred million.
-One imagines that if a pokemon were to be hit with an attack of this magnitude, rather than merely fainting, both the target pokemon and everything else in a large radius would be reduced nothing more than an expanding cloud of ash and a smoking crater.
+One imagines that if a pokemon were to be hit with an attack of this magnitude, rather than merely fainting, both the target pokemon and everything else in a large radius would be reduced to nothing more than an expanding cloud of ash and a smoking crater.